 Why Mortgage Reserves Matter When Buying a Home

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 What are mortgage reserves?

-Which funds meet mortgage reserve requirements?
+What type of assets meet mortgage reserve requirements?

-- Vested amount in a retirement savings account
+- Vested funds in a retirement fund

 - Unvested funds